Fall is when the world takes away its botanical treasures! And as plant life packs it in, our cocktails adapt to new

 The origin of the name, like the drink’s origins, are murky.
 Queen Mary I of England, Hollywood star Mary Pickford, the girlfriend of the owner of a bar called Bucket of Blood.
 All potential origins for the name.
 Again, impossible to know.
 So, let’s just appreciate it for what it is: a cool name.

-The Blood Mary is a concept at this point.
+The Bloody Mary is a concept at this point.
 Like a sandwich or a taco.
 Just one of the most iconic vodka cocktails of all time.
 There isn’t a single standardized recipe, but some general rules to follow when making one.
 But whatever recipe you end up with, you’ll have a classic fall cocktail on your hands.
 The Bloody Mary recipe here is very simple, yet very delicious.
 And that makes it profitable.

 Bloody Mary Ingredients